tylercamp/palcalc/PalCalc.Solver/README.md

 their IVs as ranges.
 During the search, the important question is usually whether that range can meet the requested threshold.
 Exact values can still help choose between otherwise similar paths.

+**What gets tracked:** Each IV is stored as...

+1. A range of values based on the parent IVs.
+2. A flag which says whether the IV is "relevant".

 #### Attacks